-The Corporation relies on experts to audit the annual consolidated financial statements, prepare mineral resource estimates on certain of the Corporation's mineral properties, and to prepare the related technical reports.
+The Corporation relies on experts to audit its annual consolidated financial statements, and to prepare mineral resource estimates on certain of the Corporation's mineral properties, and related technical reports.

-Pricewaterhouse Coopers LLP, Chartered Accountants ("PwC"), are the Corporation's auditors and have prepared an opinion with respect to the Corporation's consolidated financial statements as at and for the year ended December 31, 2012.
+PricewaterhouseCoopers LLP, Chartered Accountants ("PwC"), are the Corporation's auditors and have prepared an opinion with respect to the Corporation's consolidated financial statements as at and for the year ended December 31, 2013.
 PwC report that they are independent of the Corporation in accordance with the Rules of Professional Conduct of the Institute of Chartered Accountants of British Columbia.